Report broken links to webmaster

 2025 ANNUAL APPEAL

 The 2025 Annual Appeal is underway.
-We are approximately 65% of our goal!
+We are still inching our way toward our goal!
 The outpouring of support from many parishioners like you helps sustain the important ministries across the Archdiocese of Newark.
-These programs help to make our own parish a more
+These programs help to make our own parish a more vibrant place of worship.

 If you have yet to give, please pick up a pledge envelope at the back of the church or visit www.rcan.org/sharing